rubocop/rubocop/manual/node_pattern.md

 def_node_matcher :join_candidate?, '(send $array :* $str)'
 ```

-And the `on_send` method is simplified to a simple method usage:
+And the `on_send` method is simplified to a method usage:

 ```ruby
 def on_send(node)